Tobacco budworm, pest of petunias, can be managed with Bt

 We evaluated two control tactics.
 Approximately 10 early instar larvae of a green lacewing, Chrysoperla rufilabris (obtained from Rincon Vitova Insectaries, Inc., Oak View, California), were released per plant at one plot per site on July 5.
 On July 23, a solution of Bt (Burgess Dipel Bacillus thuringiensis var. kurstaki) was applied via a polyethylene compressed-air sprayer.
 The Bt was applied at a rate of 15.6 ml/L (about 12 teaspoons/gallon) and sprayed until runoff.
 Applications were made to plants in one plot per site, but these plots did not necessarily correspond with the plots used for the release of lacewing larvae, since the lacewings had by then proven to be ineffective.

 For the purposes of statistical analysis, plots were grouped into two treatments based on applying Bt.
-Treatments were compared using two-tailed, paired t-tests (? = 0.05).
+Treatments were compared using two-tailed, paired t-tests ($$alpha$$ = 0.05).
 The response variables we evaluated included the average number of damaged and undamaged buds and flowers, average number of early and late in-star larvae counted on the plants, and number of plants covered with frass.
 The amounts of snail and slug damage were also compared.

 Results.
 Eggs and larvae of tobacco budworm were first noted on geraniums at one site on May 24.
 The first sighting of larvae on petunia plants occurred June 14, and by June 21 larvae were observed on geraniums at five sites and on petunias at one site.
 Petunias at all nine sites were infested by July 5.
 Production of buds and flowers declined during July, possibly because of slower growth by the plants after peak flowering in June.
 Damage to buds began in late June and continued throughout July at a constant level, affecting less than 5% of all buds.